The 2017 Salmon Season is Gone Now but our fishing guides will have you hooking up in 2018!

 The 2017 Salmon Outlook holds a lot of promise for Salmon returning to the Fraser River Valley and the Squamish River.
 Both are within 60 minutes from Vancouver, British Columbia and offer extremely good salmon fishing.
 If it’s anything like the Fall Salmon returns of 2016 then we’re in for some HOT action!
-That’s according to the recently released data from our Fisheries dept. Already we are seeing excellent numbers of feeding Chinook Salmon in the ocean around Vancouver.
-There’s lots of bait fish this year so that always bodes well for numbers and sizes of fish.
-Ocean conditions in the Pacific Northwest have been favorable for Chum, Sockeye and Pinks as well for the last 2 years.
+That’s according to the recently released data from our Federal Fisheries dept. Ocean conditions in the Pacific Northwest have been very favorable for Southern BC Chum, and Pinks for the last 2 years.

-May 24 update: September 60% sold already.
-October 25% sold.
+Aug 11 update: Phenominal Pink Salmon fly fishing on the Squamish river now!
+September Fraser river Pink Salmon dates are 80% sold already.
+October dates are 25% sold for the incredible Chum Salmon and Sturgeon fishing.
 Book soon and don’t miss out on absolutely amazing salmon action for these 2 months!

 NEVER MISS A POST!